Three-Day Novel Contest

 In the late 1980s, Arsenal Pulp passed the torch to Anvil Press, which, 15 years later, passed it on to another small press.
 That publisher folded the same year, which seemed to mean the end of the contest.
 But a couple of fans of the Three-Day Novel agreed to rescue it; they put in hundreds of volunteer hours to set it up and manage it as an independent organization, which they maintained for nine years.
 In 2013, they passed on management of the contest to the Geist Foundation and the job of publishing the winning novel to Anvil Press.

 In 2006, the Three-Day Novel Contest became the subject of a reality television program under the auspices of BookTelevision, a Canadian specialty channel produced by CHUM Limited.
 Twelve writers lived and worked in Chapters Southpoint, a bookstore in Edmonton, Alberta, composing novels before bemused customers and a national audience.

 About five to six hundred writers enter the contest every year, about two-thirds of whom manage to complete and submit a novel.
-To date, the contest has had two repeat winners: Bradley Harris, a writer from Memphis, Tennessee, won in 1998 with Ruby Ruby and again in 2012 with Thorazine Beach, while Shannon Mullally was co-winner with Meghan Austin in 2004 for Love Block and won as a solo writer in 2017 for The Second Detective.
+To date, the contest has had three repeat winners: Bradley Harris, a writer from Memphis, Tennessee, won in 1998 with Ruby Ruby and again in 2012 with Thorazine Beach; Shannon Mullally was co-winner with Meghan Austin in 2004 for Love Block and won as a solo writer in 2017 for The Second Detective; Pat Dobie won in 1988 for Pawn to Queen, and in 2022 for The Tenants.

 One winning novel, Marc Diamond's Momentum, was also a shortlisted finalist for the Books in Canada First Novel Award.